 - Restoring the brows to how they looked when the patient was younger

-For patients who are uncertain if a brow lift can benefit them, Dr. Porter offers a consultation to talk about the desired results and whether they can be achieved.
+For patients who are uncertain if a brow lift can benefit them, Drs.
+Porter and Sitapara offer a consultation to talk about the desired results and whether they can be achieved.

 Where Are the Incisions Made When Getting a Brow Lift?

 Where the incisions are made in a brow lift all depend on the type of brow lift performed.
-There are two main types of brow lifts that provide slightly different results depending on what the Washington, DC, patient is looking to achieve:
+There are three main types of brow lifts that provide slightly different results depending on what the patient is looking to achieve:

 - A traditional brow lift involves making an incision along the hairline.
 That way, if a scar does form, it will be extremely unnoticeable, as the hair will hide it.
 After the incision is made, the skin is pulled up, excess skin is removed and then closed back together.
 Stitches for a traditional lift are removed after about a week to 10 days.
-This approach is used for patients with a high hairline or longer, rounded forehead.
+This approach is used for patients with a high hairline or longer, rounded forehead and can be used for hairline lowering.

 Brow lift is a targeted and conservative surgery that can provide subtle and noticeable rejuvenation.
-To learn more, schedule an appointment with CCFPS online or by calling our Washington, DC-area office at (301) 200-4153.
+To learn more, schedule an appointment with CCFPS online or by calling our office at (301) 652-8191.